chegeMP/chegeMP/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=chegeMP&color=blueviolet&style=flat-square&label=Profile+Views)

-*"The best way to predict the future is to create it through code and data."*
+*"Turning code into real-world impact, one project at a time."*

-**🌍 Building AI solutions from the heart of Africa**
+**🌍 Building AI tools from Kenya to the world**

 </div>